cs3110/textbook/src/chapters/ds/rb.md

 We always color the new node red to ensure that the Global Invariant is preserved.
 However, this may destroy the Local Invariant by producing two adjacent red nodes.
-If the parent of the new node is the root, we can simply change the color of the root to be black.
-This restores the local invariant while preserving the global invariant.
+If the parent of the new node is the root, then the new node's parent is black and the Local Invariant holds, so we don't need to do anything.

 If the parent of the new node is not the root, we need to also consider the *grandparent* of the new node.
 Note that we haven't modified the color of the